YaoGroup/DIFFICE_jax/paper.md

 to its final breakup into the ocean is the effective ice viscosity, which is also critical for unveiling the flow law of ice shelves.
-However, the large lengthscale and long timescale of the ice-shelf flow make the in-situ measurement of its properties very challenging anc costly.
-With the availability of remote-sensing data for both ice velocity and thickness across all the Antarctic Ice Shelves, an alternative way to reveal their hidden physical properties to
+However, the large lengthscale and long timescale of the ice-shelf flow make the in-situ measurement of the viscosity significantly challenging anc costly.
+Alternatively, with the high-resolution data available for both the ice velocity $(u, v)$ and thickness $h$ across the entire Antarctica, the effective viscosity can be inferred as an inverse problem by solving the Shallow-Shelf Approximation (SSA) equations, which governs the ice-shelf dynamics.

-Infer rheology is important, need a reliable tool to do that
+Due to the potential high-level error or noise in the observational data, the

 the package involved unified data normalization method, best setting of hyper-parameter for the training, the optimal design of neural network structure.